dbosle/JS-Input-Fields-Filters-and-Formatter/README.md

 <input type="text" id="priceInput" />
 ```

-* Now we can set this html element to accept only the number:
+* Now we can set these html elements to accept only the number:
 ```
 <script>
    setOnlyNumberInput("numberInput"); // => Sets input field only for number